BrookTsui/BrookTsui.github.io/_pages/PBH.md

 This is curcuitous story.

 At the beginning of March 2022, I sent an email to Prof. Tsai asking if he intended to enroll a student for the summer research.
-He rejected it since there had already been four students in his lab.
-But he was welcome for my physical questions.
-And we, therefore, have kept in touch.
+Unfortunately, he said sorry for having already been mentoring four undergraduates then, but still welcome for physics questions.
+And we, therefore, have kept in touch since then.

-Initially, I just tried to follow [his work about the unitary bound](https://arxiv.org/abs/2103.13396), which I found interesting since I used to take it as granted.
-Meanwhile, I have consulted him many times the questions about the electroweak theory.
+Initially, I tried to study his work about the [unitary bound](https://arxiv.org/abs/2103.13396), which I found interesting since in the undergraduate study we always simply assume theories are unitary, taking it as granted.
+I'm curious about what is the mechanism and "aftermath" of violating it.

+At the time, I had learned QFT for a semaster, covering part-I of Peskin, but the question they discussed in the paper is the lepton physics and the Stueckelberg limit, neither of which are familiar for me.
+It took

+consulted him many times the questions about the electroweak theory.
 During this period, I also sent him my idea about the GUP, although we did not elaborate on it since there are some peculiar traits hard to justify.

 The question-and-answer exchange lasted for several months, and the collaboration began in July.